bigzijing/Geopython-Conference-2018/README.md

 1. On the Menu Toolbar, click `Plugins -> Python Console` or press `Ctrl + Alt + P` on your keyboard to open up the Python Console
 2. You can run Python code on the console to perform various tasks, try creating a file dialog box that asks for user input on the file path
 3. `envPath = QFileDialog.getOpenFileName(QFileDialog(), "Environment Layer Select", "$set_a_default_path$")[0]`
-4. The `[0]` is because the method above returns a list, and we only need the first value of it, which is the file path
+4. The `[0]` is because the above returns a list, and we only need the first value of it, which is the file path

 #### Task 1.3.
 Adding Vector Layers into QGIS
 Now we can add the user input layer into QGIS